microsoft/Microsoft-Defender-for-Identity-Sizing-Tool/README.md

 By default, the tool runs for 24 hours (this is the recommended amount of time to run it) and gathers data including the packets/sec counter, operating system version, compute utilization, and memory utilization.

+> [!TIP]
+> Do not run the tool using an account that is a member of the [Protected Users Group](https://learn.microsoft.com/windows-server/security/credentials-protection-and-management/protected-users-security-group#protections-applied-by-active-directory).
+It will prevent the user from renewing the Kerberos TGTs beyond the initial four-hour lifetime, and the tool will fail to authenticate to the remote server(s).
+>

 In the Excel file you will find two sheets, one for ATA sizing, and the second for MDI.

 If you choose to [deploy Standalone Sensors](https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-capacity-planning#azure-atp-sensor-and-standalone-sensor-sizing-a-namesizinga), in the Excel results file, under Azure ATP summary tab, use the following fields to determine the AATP Sensor specifications needed: